goshevs/sparkDBUtilities/README.md

 ## Detailed description

-A detailed description of all utilities will be provied in due course.
+A detailed description of all utilities will be provided in due course.

 ## Examples